SVfit/ClassicSVfit/python/README.md

 For the output one will obtain one array of the size (N,), containing estimated invariant masses.

+# Another outputs

+One can also get the reconstructed pT of the Higgs/Z and the momenta of reconstructed taons with:

+'''
+ptFast = fMTT.pt
+p4_fast_1 = fMTT.tau1P4
+p4_fast_2 = fMTT.tau2P4
+'''

+However one should be carefull, as the resolutions of these results are not perfect -- FastMTT was mainly invented for fast mass reconstruction.

 # Additional User Interface components

 1) In case one want to see the likelihood of mass, one could plot it with the functions of FastMTT.